Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Conclusion

 \section{Conclusion}

-In this paper, the application of self-adaptive timestepping for the time integration of a POD-Galerkin ROM for the incompressible Navier-Stokes simulations has been presented.
-The method is based on the conceptual ideas from \texttt{EigenCD} \cite{trias_self-adaptive_2011} and \texttt{AlgEigCD} \cite{trias_efficient_2024}, in which the eigenbound of the convective and diffusive operators is estimated in such a way that the eigenbound of the convection-diffusion operator can be placed on the boundary of the stability region of the explicit time integration scheme used.
+In this paper, a novel self-adaptive timestepping framework, \texttt{RedEigCD}, has been presented for the time integration of POD-Galerkin ROMs of the incompressible Navier-Stokes equations.
+The methodology builds upon the conceptual foundations of \texttt{EigenCD} \cite{trias_self-adaptive_2011} and \texttt{AlgEigCD} \cite{trias_efficient_2024}, wherein the eigenbounds of the convective and diffusive operators are estimated to ensure the system remains at the edge of the stability region of the explicit time integration scheme.
+To preserve the online efficiency inherent to reduced-order modeling, \texttt{RedEigCD} avoids operations scaling with the FOM dimension by utilizing the sub-additivity of eigenbounds and Bendixson's rectangle.
+By extending the decomposition approach of \citet{sanderse_non-linearly_2020} and \citet{rosenberger_no_2023}, the reduced convective operator is split into quadratic and linear contributions, allowing the stability limit to be computed online as a simple linear combination of offline-calculated bounds.

-Nonetheless, when the aforementioned methods would be applied directly to a ROM framework, they would require operations that scale with the FOM dimension.
-To avoid these operations, we have proposed a new methodology, \texttt{RedEigCD}, that can effectively estimate the eigenbound of reduced convective and diffusive operators.
-We extend upon the methodology applied by \citet{sanderse_non-linearly_2020}, where the reduced convective operator is split into a quadratic and a linear contribution with the ROM coefficients, and utilized the sub-additivity of eigenbounds as well as Bendixson's rectangle.
-Thus, this allowed simplifying the method to a linear combination of the eigenbounds of the reduced convective operator, which is computed offline.
-On the other hand, the diffusive operator does not change in time.
-Therefore, its eigenbound can be computed exactly in an offline phase as well.
-The combination of these two computations, along with scaling the timestep as in \cite{trias_self-adaptive_2011,trias_efficient_2024} with this eigenbound, forms the core of \texttt{RedEigCD}.
+Our proposed method specifically addresses the stability constraint, which defines the maximum allowable timestep to prevent numerical divergence.
+While in certain scenarios, particularly with implicit solvers, the maximum stable timestep can exceed that required for temporal accuracy, \texttt{RedEigCD} is tailored to explicit integration.
+Nonetheless, in cases where the accuracy limit may be exceeded, \texttt{RedEigCD} can be used in a dual-criterion approach.

-The presence of non-homogeneous boundary conditions that affect the linear term in the reduced convective term is also considered.
-Their interactions are modifying the structure of the matrix, breaking its skew-symmetry arising from the symmetry-preserving ROM that was applied.
-We proposed to address this by splitting this contribution into its symmetric and skew-symmetric parts, and adding them to the diffusive and convective terms, respectively.
+The presence of non-homogeneous boundary conditions was addressed by splitting their contribution into symmetric and skew-symmetric parts.
+This allows the method to remain robust even when boundary interactions break the inherent skew-symmetry of the underlying symmetry-preserving ROM.